AqwamCreates/DataPredict/docs/HighValueProjectTutorials/TargetingSystems.md

    * Note that each model must only have one-column input and output, representing each dimension.

    * Additionally, use the output as the same as input, so that the models will learn to create hard decision boundries which can be extracted from the model parameters.

+   * Also for SVM's outputs, just use sign function on inputs.

   * Questionable implementation at best.
 However, I will not stop game designers from making their games look "smart".